gustavoapolinario/tfeks/README.md

 terraform apply
 ```

+Get the outputs to update the configurations
-Update the provider.tf with the assume role before continue to next step
+- Update the provider.tf with the assume role
+- Put the auth_user/auth_role on the tfvars file to give access to your default user

 ### Creating the storage for tfstate and lock